SirCipher/UNDERSEA/docs/tutorial1.rst

     AgentFactory agentFactory = new AgentFactory();
     List<Agent> agents = agentFactory.createN(5);

-The above initialises each agent with a unique, human-readable, name, a :code:`PeerId` (which uniquely identifies each :code:`Agent`), and a :code:`ServiceManager` that has no registered services.
+The above initialises each agent with a human-readable name, a :code:`PeerId` (which uniquely identifies each :code:`Agent`), and a :code:`ServiceManager` that has no registered services.
 This is as bare-bones that you can get to a default template for creating an :code:`Agent`.

 The Service Manager
 +++++++++++++++++++